plasmatech8/ripple-class/README.md

 Overflow `hidden` is added to prevent the ripple from overflowing from the parent.
 It is not necessary, and was added for convenience.
 The ripple will still work with any other overflow setting.

+## Development

+Package and website is developed using SvelteKit.

+Code is located under [src/lib](src/lib).

+Relevant commands are located in the [package.json](package.json).